TGA-Stock/NewBlack/Task2_converted.md

 ```

 ### Native content options
-EVA ships some native product properties which have some functionalities in our front-ends.
-If yuo are looking for possibilities beyond our native options though, see[Custome product properties] (/link).
+EVA can ship native product properties which have functionalities at the front-end.
+If you are looking for possibilities beyond our native options though, see[Custome product properties] (/link).

 ### USP text and USP blobs

-Using the `UniqueSellingPointTexts` and `UniqueSellingPointBlobIDs` you can display product information on **POS** and **Companion App** directly in the search result by providing the respective input to the referred to properties.
+By using the UniqueSellingPointTexts and UniqueSellingPointBlobIDs, you can display product information directly in the **POS** and **Companion App** search results by providing the corresponding values to these properties.

-Here is what this would look like using our NewBorn T-Shirt example:
+Here’s an example using the NewBorn T-Shirt:

 ```json
 {